stevendanna/stevendanna.github.com/source/_posts/2013-06-23-a-short-sock-raw-adventure.markdown

 which we can see at the end of the packet.
 Assuming that our packet starts with the IP header,
-[RFC 791](https://www.rfc-editor.org/rfc/rfc791.txt) specifies that the first 4 bits is the versions field and the second four bits is the "Internet Header Length".
+[RFC 791](https://www.rfc-editor.org/rfc/rfc791.txt) specifies that the first 4 bits is the version field and the second four bits is the "Internet Header Length".
 Here, we can see the version field is set to 4 and the IHL is 5.
 According to the RFC